ymansour21/BREC/README.md

 ## BREC

-BREC is an automated, bioinformatic and non-genome-specific solution based on the Marey maps method in order to provide local recombination rate estimates.
-Then, identify the chromatin boundaries along chromosomes.
-This functionality allows determinig the location of the peri/centromeric and telomeric regions known to present a reduced recombination rate in most genomes.
+BREC is an automated, computational and non-genome-specific solution based on the Marey maps method in order to identify eu-heterochromatin boundaries along chromosomes, and provide local recombination rate estimates.
+This approach allows to determin the location of the centromeric and telomeric regions known to present a reduced recombination rate in most eucaryotic genomes.

 ## Download and install BREC package from within an R enviroment